jonahwilliams/tester/tester/README.md

 ### Test Concurrency

 tester runs each test in serial.
 In batch mode, multiple runners can be configured using `--concurrency/-j`.
-Increasing this number above 1 (the default) will slow down startup times, but may be faster for large numbers of tests.
+The appropriate level of concurrency is automatically inferred based on the number of cores available and size of the given test suites.

 ```
 tester -j4